ravi9/openvino-wiki/BuildingForMacOS_x86_64.md

 > **Note:** using such way OpenVINO Intel CPU plugin can be cross-compiled, because MYRIAD plugin cannot be linked against `arm64` version of `libusb`

+Or you have to explicitly find / compile universal (or at least `x86_64`) dependencies by yourself and pass it to OpenVINO cmake scripts.
+E.g. compile oneTBB using additional option `-DCMAKE_OSX_ARCHITECTURES="x86_64;arm64"`, install and then set `export TBBROOT=<universal oneTBB install root>` which will be used by OpenVINO.

 [CMake]:https://cmake.org/download/
 [brew]:https://brew.sh
 [Rosetta]:https://support.apple.com/en-us/HT211861